Marius Pontmercy: The wedding and afterwards

 After six months of raging fever, Marius regains full consciousness.
 Gillenormand gives Marius permission to marry Cosette and the two men reconcile.
 Marius and Cosette are married on 16 February 1833, and the wedding day is a happy one.

 After the wedding, Valjean visits Marius and reveals his past.
 Marius, horrified, agrees with Valjean that it would be best if Valjean never sees Cosette again.
 Valjean wishes not to be permanently separated from Cosette, so Marius grants him one visit per evening.
 Marius thinks of Valjean as a criminal, and slowly pushes Valjean out of Cosette's life.
 While Marius quietly searches for the real origin of Cosette's money, Valjean loses the will to live.
 A few weeks later, a disguised Thénardier comes to Marius's residence to visit the Baron Gillenormand, attempting to blackmail Valjean.
 Marius sees through the disguise and asks what Thénardier wants.
 Thénardier inadvertently reveals to Marius that Valjean had earned all his money honestly, and that Javert committed suicide—Valjean did not kill Javert.
 Thénardier tries to convince Marius that Valjean is a murderer, showing Marius the piece cut off the coat of Valjean's "victim" as proof.
 Pulling out the old bloodied coat that he had been saving in a safe, Marius accurately matches the piece of cloth to that of the coat he wore in the barricades, and announces that he is the man who Valjean supposedly murdered.
 He then gives Thénardier a large sum of money, repaying his father's death, and orders him to leave France for America.
 Realizing that Valjean is an honest man who saved Marius' life, Marius and Cosette rush to reconcile with Valjean.
 They arrive at Valjean's and apologize; Valjean forgives them.
 Having been very ill, he wanted to see Cosette on her wedding day before he dies minutes later.

 In the musical

 Marius is a principal character in the stage musical based on the novel of the same name.
+His role is best suited for a high baritone or a tenor.